markxnelson/weblogic-kubernetes-operator/content/security/encryption.md

 #### WebLogic Operator Introspector Encryption

 The WebLogic Operator has an introspection job that handles the WebLogic Domain encryption.
-The intropsection also addresses use of kubernetes secrets for use with configuration overrides.
+The intropsection also addresses use of Kubernetes secrets for use with configuration overrides.
 For additional information on the configuration handling, see the [configuration overrides]({{<relref "/userguide/managing-domains/configoverrides/_index.md">}}) documenation.